ampache/ampache.org-docs/docs/docker.md

 Debian has released a new stable version and containers are updated to match.

-* Trixie uses PHP 8.4 and MariaDB has been updated to the latest LTS version.
-Ampache8 needs PHP 8.5, which is why its images are built from the Ampache repository's own `Dockerfilephp85` for now.
+* MariaDB has been updated to the latest LTS version.
+Trixie itself ships PHP 8.4, but these images install PHP 8.5 from the [Sury](https://deb.sury.org) repository, so they already have the PHP version Ampache8 needs.
 * The UID and GID of mysql has changed and this [commit](https://github.com/ampache/ampache-docker/commit/1020db4855d641b938560b90c513aa667c6f5df2) checks that your ID's match the container ID's.
 * The included `php.ini` file has been updated so you may need to update yours depending on your changes.